klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 ```

 This example shows a slightly more advanced use of the event loop.
 In this case, there are two threads, one that publishes vector data, this somehow resembles an external source of data.
 Then there is the event loop thread that consumes the data, but in the case, the sum vector class also publishes data to the eventloop.
 This is one of the main features of the event loop: being able to receive data from multiple sources, including the consumer thread.
 This behaviour, instrumental in asyc programming, can be found in other event loops, like the Event Emitter in NodeJs (TODO LINK).

+Then, there are three threads running:

+* The main thread
+* The listener thread
+* The publisher t thread t

 Another important point of this example is that we have shown the use of the same class in two different middleware provider setups: unit test and real application.
 This one of the main programmatic concepts in Klepsydra.
 The main principle behind is to have complete separation of application and composition code.